vyskoczilova/woocommerce-payforpayment/README.txt

 = 2.0.15 (2020-05-23) =
 * Slovak translation (thanks to [Roman Velocký](https://gandalf.sk/))
 * Fix not loading tax classes in the payment settings
-* Support for [WooCommerce Multi-Currency](https://woocommerce.com/products/multi-currency/) (when store country is USD)
+* Support for [WooCommerce Multi-Currency](https://woocommerce.com/products/multi-currency/) when store currency is USD

 = 2.0.14 (2020-01-16) =
 * Added a compatibility with [Price Based on Country for WooCommerce](https://wordpress.org/plugins/woocommerce-product-price-based-on-countries/) in [#51](https://github.com/vyskoczilova/woocommerce-payforpayment/pull/51) thanks to [Oscar Gare](https://github.com/oscargare).